 Taking a day trip from the city to any one of these great locations will enhance your holiday experience in Portugal.

-Geres stand up paddle tour – This day trip will see you experiencing Peneda Geres National Park in a completely unique way – via stand up paddleboard.
-After a few hours of paddling, you’ll get to indulge in a traditional lunch and explore the town before swimming in the lagoons clear waters.
+- Geres kayak and waterfall trek – This day trip will see you experiencing Peneda Geres National Park in a completely unique way – both in and out the water.
+After a few hours of paddling, you’ll get to indulge in a traditional lunch and explore the town before swimming in the lagoon’s clear waters.

 Go Port Tasting